TABConf/2023.tabconf.com/index.md

 ---

-TABConf is The Atlanta Bitcoin Conference — an event for building communities, providing education, and supporting developers.
+# TABConf is The Atlanta Bitcoin Conference
+An event for building communities, providing education, and supporting developers.
 We like to think of this as the most inclusive, organic, grassroots event possible for Bitcoin.

 What can I expect at TABConf?